 While websites used to be a luxury, the modern online world means that they're now necessities for all sizes of business, in basically every market.
-Some utilize the best website builders, others the best web hosting, but whether it's an ecommerce store, a blog, or everything in-between, it's critical to have a strong web presence for both outreach and sales, with WordPress offering both hosting and site building.
+Some utilize the best website builder (opens in new tab) platforms, others the best web hosting (opens in new tab), but whether it's an ecommerce store, a blog, or everything in-between, it's critical to have a strong web presence for both outreach and sales, with WordPress (opens in new tab) offering both hosting (opens in new tab) and site building (opens in new tab).

 For those with the requisite technological knowledge, it's entirely possible to host your own site, but this strategy can often drain both time and resources, and result in minimal gain.
 Should your site be compromised, for example, regaining your position in search engine results could be difficult and pose you no end of trouble.

 Additionally, other issues such as poor performance, compatibility, and more are more likely to affect you if you're self-hosting your website.

 With that in mind, it’s no surprise that so many businesses have moved to WordPress (opens in new tab).
 In fact, WordPress is estimated to power 42.1 percent of the world’s sites (opens in new tab), or 708 million sites, making it far more prevalent than any other CMS.
 The best WordPress hosting (opens in new tab) providers take care of the technical side, and let you focus on other areas of your company.